ikidd/kiot/README.md

 # About

-## What is it?

-##
+Kiot (KDE Internet Of Things) is a background daemon that exposes useful information and actions for your local desktop session to a home automation controller like Home Assistant.

-This is not a smart home devices controller.
+This does not control smart home devices directly. i.e:

-i.e

 If you want a light to turn on when the PC is set to "Do not Disturb" mode, this app will not directly control the light.
-This app exposes the "Do not distrurb" mode to your controller (Home Assistant) so that you can create an automation there.
+This app exposes the "Do not distrub" state to your controller (Home Assistant) so that you can create an automation there.

 # Current State

-This is at a level where if you're ok compiling things from source and meddling with config files with no other hints it's usable.
-It's not a good user-facing product yet.
+This is pre-alpha software a level where if you're ok compiling things from source and meddling with config files by hand.

 # Setup